slexisvn/query_engine/docs/04-execution/34-hash-join.md

 ## Exercises

+### Understand

+A build bucket contains two rows with key 7.
+One probe row also has key 7.
+How many rows does an inner equality join emit?

+### Practice

-1. Run a join and confirm the physical plan says `HashJoin`.
+1. **Observe.** Run a join and confirm the physical plan says `HashJoin`.
 Then shrink both tables to three rows and confirm it says `NestedLoopJoin`.
 Find the threshold in the cost model that flips it.

-2. Force spilling: set `QE_MEMORY_LIMIT_BYTES` to something tiny (say 65536) and run a join over a few hundred thousand rows.
+2. **Observe.** Force spilling: set `QE_MEMORY_LIMIT_BYTES` to something tiny (say 65536) and run a join over a few hundred thousand rows.
 Verify the result is identical to the unspilled run.
 This is the single most valuable test you can write against this operator.

-3. Instrument `runtimeFilterRejections` and print it after a join with a highly selective build side.
+3. **Extend (optional).** Instrument `runtimeFilterRejections` and print it after a join with a highly selective build side.
 What fraction of probe rows never reach the hash table?

-4. Delete the `depth` term from `partitionOf` so repartitioning uses the same hash at every level.
+4. **Extend (optional).** Delete the `depth` term from `partitionOf` so repartitioning uses the same hash at every level.
 Construct an input that spills, and observe what happens.
 Explain the behavior in terms of where the rows end up.

-5. `chooseJoinBuildSide` returns `'right'` for `SEMI` joins regardless of size.
+5. **Observe.** `chooseJoinBuildSide` returns `'right'` for `SEMI` joins regardless of size.
 Construct a semi join whose right side is a hundred times larger than its left, and reason about what that costs.
 Is the constraint avoidable?

+### Hints and expected observations

+Two, assuming no residual predicate rejects either pair.
+Hashing finds candidates; equality checks confirm matches and duplicate keys preserve multiplicity.

 ## Recap